pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 .. rubric:: Footnotes

 .. [#f1] MuPDF supports "deep-copying" objects between PDF documents.
 To avoid duplicate data in the target, it uses so-called "graftmaps", like a form of scratchpad: for each object to be copied, its :data:`xref` number is looked up in the graftmap.
 If found, copying is skipped.
 Otherwise, the new :data:`xref` is recorded and the copy takes place.
 PyMuPDF makes use of this technique in two places so far: :meth:`Document.insertPDF` and :meth:`Page.showPDFpage`.
 This process is fast and very efficient, because it prevents multiple copies of typically large and frequently referenced data, like images and fonts.
-However, you may still want to consider using garbage collection (option 4) in the following cases:
+However, you may still want to consider using garbage collection (option 4) in any of the following cases:

-    1. The target PDF is not new / empty: grafting does not check for resource types that already existed (e.g. fonts) in the target document
+    1. The target PDF is not new / empty: grafting does not check for resource types that already existed (e.g. images, fonts) in the target document
-    2. Using :meth:`Page.showPDFpage` for more than one source document: each grafting occurs within one source PDF only, not across multiple.
+    2. Using :meth:`Page.showPDFpage` for more than one source document: each grafting occurs **within one source** PDF only, not across multiple.